edwinacunav/hiddenchest/LEEME.md

 ## Configuración

 HiddenChest lee los datos de configuración del archivo "hiddenchest.conf".
-El formato es de tipo ini. *No* usen comillas alrededor de las direcciones de archivos (los espacios no lo interrumpen).
+El formato es de tipo ini. *No* usen comillas alrededor de las rutas de archivos (los espacios no lo interrumpen).
 Las líneas que comienzan con '#' son simples comentarios.
 Vean 'hiddenchest.conf.sample' para una lista de entradas aceptables.

 All option entries can alternatively be specified as command line options.
 Any options that are not arrays (eg. RTP paths) specified as command line options will override entries in hiddenchest.conf.
 Note that you will have to wrap values containing spaces in quotes (unlike in hiddenchest.conf).